jonashackt/crossplane-aws-azure/README.md

 This can be great - or it can lead to a sitation, where the new provider version doesn't work as expected (e.g. because it presents a https://docs.crossplane.io/latest/concepts/providers/#unhealthypackagerevision) - and thus beeing rolled back, also automatically.
 This could lead to a situation, where the provider gets unusable from time to time.

-Therefor it might be better to do the Provider upgrades in a GitOps fashion through a git commit (e.g. together with ArgoCD) and really commit a new version to the git repository.
-Therefore we also need to configure the `revisionActivationPolicy` to `manual` (see https://docs.crossplane.io/latest/concepts/providers/#revision-activation-policy):
+If we want to do Provider upgrades in a GitOps fashion through a git commit to a git repository, we should configure the `packagePullPolicy` to `IfNotPresent` instead of `Always` (which means " Check for new packages every minute and download any matching package that isn’t in the cache", see https://docs.crossplane.io/master/concepts/packages/#configuration-package-pull-policy) - BUT leave the `revisionActivationPolicy` to `Automatic`!
+Since otherwise, the Provider will never get active and healty!
+See https://docs.crossplane.io/master/concepts/packages/#revision-activation-policy), but I didn't find it documented that way!

 ```yaml
 apiVersion: pkg.crossplane.io/v1